maxxiimo/the-front-end-manifesto/visual-design-for-the-nondesigner.md

 \- [Web Design Is 95% Typography][95% typography]

 So let's get started.
-In my opinion the lowest hanging fruit in typography are fonts:
+In my opinion the lowest hanging fruit in typography are typefaces:

-- Family
+- Font Family
-- Size
+- Font Size
 - Readability

 If you have implemented the base style sheets from Chapter 2, [Foundation Styles][Chapter 2], these typographic elements are predefined and available to you out-of-the-box in [_define.sass][] – a sass partial reserved for defining global stylesheet variables: